openvinotoolkit/open_model_zoo/models/public/googlenet-v3-pytorch/googlenet-v3-pytorch.md

 ## Output

-Object classifier according to ImageNet classes, name - `prob`, shape - [1,1000] in [BxC] format, where:
+Object classifier according to ImageNet classes, name - `prob`, shape - `1, 1000` in `B, C` format, where:

 - `B` - batch size
 - `C` - vector of probabilities for each class in [0, 1] range